dbanck/ansible-local/docs/roles_basics.md

 ## iterm (macOS only)
-Installs iterm2, a much better terminal for OS X, including a configuration with Hack and Droid Sans Mono as fonts and jellybeans as color theme.
+Installs iterm2, a much better terminal for OS X, including a configuration with Hack as font and nova as color theme.

 ## kwm (macOS only)
 A tiling window manager.
 Not a real replacement for i3, but pretty close.